-4 Ways to Make Your Mortgage Customers Your Brand Advocates
+4 Ways to Make Your Clients Your Brand Advocates

-Many mortgage companies live and die on referrals.
-When you make a customer happy, you’ll have an advocate who will gladly provide referrals for years to come, and s/he may even be inspired to promote your name on yelp.com, Facebook and Twitter.
-But, when you disappoint a customer or make them angry, your brand name becomes the new naughty word at the kitchen table.
+Many of us live and die on referrals.
+When you make a client happy, you’ll have an advocate who will gladly provide referrals for years to come, and s/he may even be inspired to promote your company, mortgage loan officer or other company rep on Yelp, Facebook, Twitter, Google or any number of other places.
+But, when you disappoint a client, the consequences can be problematic especially when it’s not an isolated incident.

-The mortgage and financial industries are unlike others where a consumer pays money in exchange for a product or service that typically comes with some sort of warranty or guarantee.
+The mortgage industry is unlike others where a consumer pays money in exchange for a product or service that typically comes with some sort of warranty or guarantee.
 In the mortgage industry, there are many moving parts involved with obtaining home financing, and there are an equal amount of emotions on the part of the applicant, hoping for an approval to purchase a home.

 For this reason, many more interactions take place with the customer (or applicant) throughout the mortgage process.
 The better the overall experience, the greater the chance of making someone an advocate for your brand.